Agrael1/Wisdom/README.md

 After the first launch, the project can be launched from the Start Menu.

 This type of project does not support Vulkan, since Vulkan does not have UWP surface, but the API is the same as for any other platform.
 Useful when you want to deploy your application to Microsoft Store without too much code rewriting.

-**Linux**

-- CMake 3.22+
-- Vulkan 1.3.2xx+

-Video card driver should have Descriptor buffer support.
-Tested on NVIDIA RTX A4000.